 The charity’s gamification continuum ranges from learning content based on techniques such as quizzing and ‘unlocking’ of content to showcase Humanitarian Key Messages within a mobile app.
 Topics include Do No Harm, Code of Conduct, Sphere Minimum Standards, Protection, Psychosocial Support, Child, Safeguarding, Child Protection, Infant and Young Child Feeding in Emergencies, Gender Equality, and Gender-Based Violence.
 Learners see relevant story-focused mini-scenarios that offer problem-solving of real-world dilemmas, such as child safeguarding.
 As the learner progresses successfully, he or she unlocks further levels of learning content.

 Why Take Gaming Seriously?

 At the other end of the continuum are scenario-based resources and the charity’s Serious Games System.
-Serious Gaming is defined by Kaplan as “…a stakeholder engagement method that uses “careful and considered applicable of game thinking to solving problems and encouraging learning”. ´Serious Games for Humanitarians´ is a 2D mobile game that equips Mid-Level Field Managers with the knowledge and awareness needed to deal with humanitarian crises in the field.
+Serious Gaming is defined by Kaplan as “…a stakeholder engagement method that uses “careful and considered applicable of game thinking to solve problems and encourage learning”. ´Serious Games for Humanitarians´ is a 2D mobile game that equips Mid-Level Field Managers with the knowledge and awareness needed to deal with humanitarian crises in the field.
 It is designed to be played at a time that suits the learner.
 Each scenario is divided into a series of levels comprised of smaller tasks (mini-games), which the learner can complete and replay repeatedly.